bennorris/blog/_posts/2016-12-03-jquery-and-rails.md

 And another one: having an event continually happen, despite every effort to prevent it.
 The answer: exploring subtle differences between using event.stopPropogation, event.stopImmediatePropagation(), and event.preventDefault().

-Learning anything new takes time--if it didn't, it probably wouldn't be worth learning--and I'm excited to continue with jQuery.
+But learning anything new takes time--if it didn't, it probably wouldn't be worth learning--and I'm excited to continue with jQuery.

 ======
 **preview**